 - 1. All residence life staff, including RAs and professional staff, receives information and training on sexual and interpersonal violence awareness, response, and resources, Office of Equity and Equal Opportunity (OEEO), and Title IX and Clery Act reporting obligations. - 2.
-On an annual basis, Residence Life staff, graduate assistants, and RAs engage in "Behind Closed Doors," which is an interactive role-playing training experience that simulates "real life" scenarios related to issues involving sexual and interpersonal violence, Title IX, Clery Act, and OEEO. - 3.
-All residential students receive the "Staying Safe on Campus" information sheet, which includes tips for staying safe on campus, how to and when to contact the Miami University Police Department, as well as campus resources including: the emergency text messaging system, resources related to sexual assault, harassment, and discrimination, and the Just-in-Case App. - 4.
+On an annual basis, Residence Life staff, graduate assistants, and RAs engage in "Behind Closed Doors," which is an interactive role-playing training experience that simulates "real life" scenarios related to issues involving sexual and interpersonal violence, Title IX, Clery Act, and OEEO.

+- 3. All residential students receive the "Staying Safe on Campus" information sheet, which includes tips for staying safe on campus, how to and when to contact the Miami University Police Department, as well as campus resources including: the emergency text messaging system, resources related to sexual assault, harassment, and discrimination, and the Just-in-Case App. - 4.
 On an annual basis, all staff and students receive electronic information from the Dean of Students that includes information about sexual and interpersonal violence prevention, as well as how to file a complaint and what to expect from the University. - 5.
 RAs review the "Staying Safe on Campus" information sheet in their first corridor meeting. - 6.
-Typically, 3,000-3,500 first-year students go through the Fire and Personal Safety Fair held each year.
-In addition to participating in and debriefing the Great Escape, students interact with Miami University Police Department officers, Oxford Fire Department firefighters, and life squad personnel, staff from the Office of Environmental Safety and Risk Management and HAWKS Peer Health Educators during the event.
-However, due to COVID-19, the fall 2020 fair was cancelled. - 7.
-Each residential unit is required to provide interactive programming on alcohol awareness (two programs in the fall semester and one in the spring) and sexual assault and interpersonal violence (one each semester). - 8.
-The Residence Hall Association has done its annual lighting/walking check this fall.
-A small group of students/staff accompanied the residence life director and representatives from physical facilities. - 9.
-When RAs are on duty and safety issues or concerns are brought to their attention they are trained to respond safely and effectively to all reports, including incidents of sexual and interpersonal violence. - 10.
-Approximately 1,537 first-year students completed online fire safety training and 1,693 student completed online active shooter training.
+Each residential unit is required to provide interactive programming on alcohol awareness (two programs in the fall semester and one in the spring) and sexual assault and interpersonal violence (one each semester). - 7.
+When RAs are on duty and safety issues or concerns are brought to their attention they are trained to respond safely and effectively to all reports, including incidents of sexual and interpersonal violence.

-[Abbreviations for prohibitive behaviors in tables: SA- Sexual Assault; DoV- Domestic Violence; DaV- Dating Violence; S- Stalking; and prosocial behaviors in tabless: C- Consent; HR- Healthy Relationships; B- Bystander]
+[Abbreviations for prohibitive behaviors in tables: SA- Sexual Assault; DoV- Domestic Violence; DaV- Dating Violence; S- Stalking; and prosocial behaviors in tables: C- Consent; HR- Healthy Relationships; B- Bystander]

-Employee Programs: Miami University offered the following primary prevention and awareness program for all new employees in 2019
+Employee Programs: Miami University offered the following primary prevention and awareness program for all new employees in 2020

-Program Date Location Prohibitive Behavior Covered Prosocial Behavior Reinforced Mandatory Reporting: New Faculty Orientation 8/20/19 Marcum Conference Center SA, DoV, DaV, S - Preventing Harassment and Discrimination Training 2019 Online SA, DoV, DaV, S - Duty to Report 2019 Online SA, DoV, DaV, S -
+Program Date Location Prohibitive Behavior Covered Prosocial Behavior Reinforced Harassment Prevention 2020 Online SA, DoV, DaV, S - Diversity and Inclusion 2020 Online В Title IX and Discrimination Training: GA Orientaion 2020 Virtual SA, DoV, DaV, S -

-New Student Programs: Miami University offered the following primary prevention and awareness programs for all incoming students in 2019
+New Student Programs: Miami University offered the following primary prevention and awareness programs for all incoming students in 2020

-Program Date Location Prohibitive Behavior Covered Prosocial Behavior Reinforced Sexual Assault Prevention for Undergraduates July to October 2019 Online SA, DoV, DaV, S C, HR, B It IS My Place 8/23/19 Millett Hall SA, DoV, DaV, S C, HR, B
+Program Date Location Prohibitive Behavior Covered Prosocial Behavior Reinforced Sexual Assault Prevention for Undergraduates July to October 2020 Online SA, DoV, DaV, S C, HR, B